Royal Hong Kong Regiment

-The regiment, which disbanded in 1995, should not be confused with the separate, shortlived Hong Kong Regiment (1892–1902), which was a regular infantry regiment of the British Army, recruited in India.
+The Regiment was formally disbanded in 1995 prior to the transfer of sovereignty.
+Its final parade was held at the Gallipoli Lines, Fanling, reviewed by the Governor and the Commander British Forces, who described it as "a proud and honourable chapter of the British Army in Hong Kong."
+It should not be confused with the separate, short-lived Hong Kong Regiment (1892–1902), which was a regular infantry regiment of the British Army recruited in India.